...

 Shell Material Options

-Injection Molded, reinforced plastic helmets are considered the more budget-friendly helmets because the material is inexpensive and easy to form.
+Injection molded, reinforced plastic helmets are considered the more budget-friendly helmets because the material is inexpensive and easy to form.
 However, because the plastic materials are not as strong as some others, the shells are thicker and weigh more.
 This material is more flexible than fiberglass on impact which can be an advantage in lower-speed crashes.

 Helmets made from fiberglass are stronger, lighter, and much more rigid which enables them to withstand a much higher impact speed.
 These helmets also offer a lower helmet weight and greater noise reduction.